Trap-A-Thon

-Trap-A-Thon is the third studio album by American rapper Gucci Mane.
-It was released on October 11, 2007 through Big Cat Records with distribution via Tommy Boy Entertainment.
+Trap-A-Thon is an unofficial album by American rapper Gucci Mane.
+It was released on September 25, 2007 by Big Cat Records with distribution via Tommy Boy Entertainment with no actual involvement from Gucci Mane.
 Production was handled by Zaytoven, Cyber Sapp, G-Fresh, Slim Major, Reefa, Raw Beats and Low.
 The album features guest appearances from Big Tank, Black Magic, Young Snead, .45, Khia, Maceo and Yatta Mann.
+It includes skits by Big Cat himself and some leaks they had in the vault.

 Critical reception

 AllMusic stated that the album had "skull-rattling beats and rhymes spit with a knowing authority", and called it "another steady roller for fans of the Dirty South style".

 Commercial performance

 Trap-A-Thon debuted at number 69 on the US Billboard 200 chart, selling 12,000 copies in its first week.